memfault/interrupt/_drafts/gdb-python-post.md

         return gdb.COMPLETE_SYMBOL

     def invoke(self, args, from_tty):
-        # We can pass args here and use python CLI utilities like argparse
+        # We can pass args here and use Python CLI utilities like argparse
         # to do argument parsing
         print("Args Passed: %s" % args)